Adventures NW Alaska Fjords Photography Workshop with Bear Viewing – Juneau to Petersburg

 Our 8-Day Adventures NW Inside Passage Photography Workshop aboard the David B offers a once-in-a-lifetime opportunity to take your photography to the next level while exploring the awe-inspiring waters of southeast Alaska as well as a Bear Viewing opportunity at Pack Creek.

-In this hands-on workshop, we’ll have an opportunity to make photographs aboard the M/V David B as we explore and photograph from the boat, skiff and land.
-We’ll visit majestic Tracy Arm, the stupendous Dawes Glacier, Endicott Arm, Admiralty Island (Kootznoowoo) and more.
+In this hands-on workshop, we’ll have an opportunity to make photographs aboard the M/V David B as we explore and photograph from the boat, skiff, and land.
+We’ll visit the majestic Tracy Arm, the stupendous Dawes Glacier, Endicott Arm, Admiralty Island (Kootznoowoo), and more.

 Opportunities to capture memorable images of the stunning scenery and epic wildlife (think: whales, brown and black bears, porpoises, moose, sea lions, otters, mountain goats, eagles, wolves, etc.) will be plentiful as we trace the complicated waterways of the northern Inside Passage.
-Unlike the cruise ships and other big boats, we’ll enjoy an intimate exploration of this world-famous passage, with opportunities to discover not only the epic grandeur but the intricate details as well.
+Unlike cruise ships and other big boats, we’ll enjoy an intimate exploration of this world-famous passage, with opportunities to discover not only the epic grandeur but the intricate details as well.

 The vast fjord of Tracy Arm is world-famous for its glaciers, icebergs, waterfalls, and wildlife.
 The massive twin Sawyer Glaciers at its head calve icebergs that are among the biggest in Alaska – and photographically brilliant!